Holandsoest/art-to-music/README.md

 ### Nvidea Jetson Nano only

 - create a file in `art-to-music/files/enable_jetson_gpio.flag` to enable the GPIO (for the animations)
+- Building DawDreamer for ARM64: [The easy route](https://www.dropbox.com/sh/bjgqu6nwtr8pfdo/AAC79XjTzOaE2ItYniliDETQa?dl=0) or [The difficult route](https://github.com/DBraun/DawDreamer/discussions/168) or maybe, just maybe DBraun already implemented my request and you can just use `pip` what would be *'the very easy route'*.

 ## GUI